luije87/documentation/csv.rst

 first_name                    Student’s first name last_name                     Student’s last name school_year_name              The name of student’s school year.
-For a list of acceptable values see the references section. cumulative_gpa                Decimal of student’s cumulative GPA major_names                   Semi-colon separated list of major.
+For a list of acceptable values see the references section. education_level_name          Undergraduate, Graduate, Postgraduate.
+This shows up on their main education on their profile cumulative_gpa                Decimal of student’s cumulative GPA major_names                   Semi-colon separated list of major.
 These match on the majors that have been imported previously. education_start_date          The date the student started at the school in any standard date format.